 Flutter mobile apps access native device features using a plugin library that is similar to Ionic and React Native.
 Ready-made packages are available for accessing common device features.
 You can also write your own custom platform-specific code if the package or plugin you’re looking for isn’t available, using a Flutter-specific async messaging platform that handles correspondence between the client (UI) and the host (platform OS).

 Desktop support is also in technical preview, and the Flutter team expects that it will eventually support Windows, Mac, Linux, and Chrome OS.

 In summary, to meet their stated goals of creating a “portable UI framework that works everywhere”, the Flutter team has chosen to go it alone, in effect.
 Their choice of the Dart language, use of a custom rendering engine, opinionated native implementation, and custom web framework for displaying in a browser, reflect their decision to build a standalone architecture that puts them at odds with the broader development ecosystem.

 Quick Primer on Ionic

 In case you’re new to our solution or would like a refresher, here’s a brief summary of how Ionic works.
-This will be useful to understand before we jump into the comparison with Flutter.
+This will be useful to understand before we jump into the Flutter comparison.